kkyon/botflow/docs/route/index.rst

 .. contents::
     :local:

-Route is important concept of the Databot.
+Route is important concept of the Botflow.
 With it ,we can duplicate ,join,drop data. and route message to muliti target Node.

 ```def __init__(self, *args, route_type=object,route_func=None, share=True, join=False):```